The internal condom is a form of contraception. This page explains how the internal condom works and tells you how to use it.

 Internal condoms cover the inside of the vagina and collect pre-cum and semen during ejaculation.
 This keeps sperm from entering the vagina.

 The internal condom is made of nitrile polymer – that’s the same material that medical gloves are made from.

 They are latex free so can be used by people who are allergic to latex and can be used with oil-based and water-based lubricants.

 The internal condom is more effective when it is used correctly every time, like all contraceptive methods.

-Typically, 21 out of 100 women will become pregnant each year but if women always use the internal condom correctly, the failure rate drops to five per 100 women.
+With typical use, the pregnancy rate is 21 out of 100 each year.
+If the internal condom is always used correctly, the pregnancy rate drops to five per 100.